- The Obama administration promises to cut back on testing — but it’s easier said than done.

 A group measure “of collective performance,” in which teachers are evaluated by the scores of students they don’t teach or on subjects they don’t teach.

 The two alternatives to standardized testing both have problems.
-Using tests teachers create for their own evaluations makes consistency and rigor difficult, while group measures have sparked lawsuits and charges of unfairness.
+Using tests teachers create for their own evaluations makes consistency and rigor difficult

 The administration hopes to expand the use of non-traditional tests, such as portfolio- or performance-based assessments.
 This approach may increase buy-in from teachers and students, but it is likely more difficult and expensive to implement and may not actually reduce time spent testing.